-The active ingredient is called codeine phosphate.
+The active ingredient is called codeine phosphate hemihydrate.

-Codeine phosphate belongs to a group of medicines called analgesics, which are used to block pain.
+Codeine phosphate hemihydrate belongs to a group of medicines called analgesics, which are used to block pain.
 It is an opioid analgesic, and it acts by blocking pain and your emotional response to pain.

-Ask your doctor if you have any questions about why Codeine Phosphate tablets has been prescribed for you.
+Ask your doctor if you have any questions about why Codeine Phosphate hemihydrate tablets has been prescribed for you.

 If you have any concerns, you should discuss this with your doctor.

-Some of the symptoms of an allergic reaction to Codeine Phosphate may include red, itchy skin rashes; difficulty breathing; faintness; hay fever and swelling of the face or throat.
+Some of the symptoms of an allergic reaction to Codeine Phosphate hemihydrate may include red, itchy skin rashes; difficulty breathing; faintness; hay fever and swelling of the face or throat.

-Codeine Phosphate should not be taken if you are experiencing breathing difficulties such as asthma, bronchitis or emphysema.
+Codeine Phosphate hemihydrate should not be taken if you are experiencing breathing difficulties such as asthma, bronchitis or emphysema.

-Do not take Codeine Phosphate if you recently have had a head injury or conditions that raise the pressure within your head.
+Do not take Codeine Phosphate hemihydrate if you recently have had a head injury or conditions that raise the pressure within your head.

-Do not take Codeine Phosphate if you have been taking monoamine oxidase inhibitors (medicines for treating depression or mood swings, such as phenelzine, tranylcypromine or moclobemide) within the last ten days.
+Do not take Codeine Phosphate hemihydrate if you have been taking monoamine oxidase inhibitors (medicines for treating depression or mood swings, such as phenelzine, tranylcypromine or moclobemide) within the last ten days.

-Do not use Codeine Phosphate tablets after the expiry date (EXP.) printed on the pack.
+Do not use Codeine Phosphate hemihydrate tablets after the expiry date (EXP.) printed on the pack.
 If you take it after the expiry date has passed, it may have no effect at all, or worse, there may be an entirely unexpected effect.

-Do not purchase or use Codeine Phosphate tablets if the packaging is torn or shows signs of tampering.
+Do not purchase or use Codeine Phosphate hemihydrate tablets if the packaging is torn or shows signs of tampering.
 The tablets should not be taken if they show visible signs of deterioration.

 Do not give it to children under the age of 12 years unless your doctor has prescribed it for them.

 Elderly patients are more likely to have less effective kidney function due to age.
 This may increase the risk of side effects.
-You should discuss how much Codeine Phosphate to take with your doctor or pharmacist.
+You should discuss how much Codeine Phosphate hemihydrate to take with your doctor or pharmacist.

 You must tell your doctor if you are:

-Your doctor will discuss the risks and benefits of using Codeine Phosphate during pregnancy or when breastfeeding.
+Your doctor will discuss the risks and benefits of using Codeine Phosphate hemihydrate during pregnancy or when breastfeeding.

-If you have not told your doctor about any of the above, tell them before you take any Codeine Phosphate tablets.
+If you have not told your doctor about any of the above, tell them before you take any Codeine Phosphate hemihydrate tablets.

 Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop.